ridiculous survey costs

 I agree.

 It is not something to get done solely on price.
 As someone once told me, in relation to something completely different, you have to decide what precisely is it you want, then whether you can afford it, rather than just think what can you (or want to) afford.
-Otherwise you run a serious risk of getting something that doesn't actually do the job yet have shelled out money and are no further ahead.
+Otherwise you run a serious risk of getting something that doesn't actually do the job yet have shelled out money for and are no further ahead.
 Then if your budget doesn't provide what you wanted, you are consciously amending your budget or your expectations (if either of those are possibilities), or the intention as a whole.
 Too much of both goods and services, I feel, is done solely on price these days (and i am on a tighter budget than most on here).

 It is a challenge to identify which are the good surveyors (on both skills and service) - word of mouth (the YBW forums are helpful here) is about all we have to separate the wheat from the chaff- and often times one is forced by circumstances to take the luck of the draw.